 A study by PubMed found that protein powder supplements were also effective at preventing muscle loss during weight loss.

 As well as contributing to muscle growth, protein can help repair damaged muscles and tissues.
 As a result, athletes may use protein powder to speed up recovery from muscle soreness post-workout.

-The Journal of Exercise Rehabilitation reports that taking protein supplements after exercise can aid recovery by reducing muscle damage and improving muscle performance and muscle protein synthesis.
+The Journal of Exercise Rehabilitation reports that taking protein supplements after exercise can aid recovery by supporting muscle repair, muscle mass and muscle protein synthesis.

-In a similar way, protein can help your body repair after it has been injured.
-Boosting your protein intake post-injury can speed up the recovery process and help the body repair.
+In a similar way, as part of a healthy, varied diet, protein can help your body repair after it has been injured.
+Boosting your protein intake post-injury can support the recovery process by helping the body with tissue repair.